-- Port Meadow – One of Oxford’s prettiest parks, located next to the Jericho area.
+Port Meadow is one of Oxford’s prettiest parks, located next to the Jericho area.
 Head here to explore over 300 acres of open space, admire grazing cows and ponies, and even dabble in fishing.
 Bring a picnic and spend an afternoon in Port Meadow.

-- Oxford Museum of Natural History + Pitt Rivers – Sitting side by side, these two museums, and particularly Pitt Rivers Museum, are hidden gems in Oxford.
+Oxford Museum of Natural History and Pitt Rivers sit side by side.
+These two museums, and particularly Pitt Rivers Museum, are hidden gems in Oxford.
 Often outshined by The Ashmolean, the treasures inside these buildings go undiscovered.
 Expect natural wonders and global exhibitions.

 How to See the Best of Oxford for Free

-- Ashmolean – Oxford University’s museum for art and archeology is one of the best things to do when visiting Oxford.
+The Ashmolean, Oxford University’s museum for art and archeology, is one of the best things to do when visiting Oxford.
 First founded in 1683, the museum is home to a diverse collection free to discover.

 Where to Eat in Oxford During Your Visit

-- Vaults Cafe – This cafe is tucked away inside St Mary’s Church on Radcliffe Square and serves up deliciously healthy lunches.
+Vaults Cafe is tucked away inside St Mary’s Church on Radcliffe Square and serves up deliciously healthy lunches.
 Head there in the afternoon for a pot of tea and a pastry – you can’t go wrong.

-- Oli’s Thai – A family-owned restaurant and shop serving up flavourful Thai dishes with plenty of vegetarian options.
+Oli’s Thai is a family-owned restaurant and shop serving up flavourful Thai dishes with plenty of vegetarian options.
 The Gang Garee curry with celeriac and butternut squash seriously impresses.

-- Quod – Fancy brunch set on a pretty terrace and with historic views of the heart of Oxford?
-We’re completely sold.
+Fancy brunch set on a pretty terrace and with historic views of the heart of Oxford?
+We’re completely sold with Quod.
 Wash down with one of their famous cocktails and thank us later.

-- Brasserie Blanc – A delightful French restaurant, courtesy of the award-winning Chef Raymond Blanc.
+Brasserie Blanc is a delightful French restaurant, courtesy of the award-winning Chef Raymond Blanc.
 The seasonal dishes are created using local ingredients to add a British touch, and the wine menu pairs perfectly.